webgeninc/wims/README.md

 ## Introduction

-Simple and minimalistic project management system made with Vue.js, typescrtipt and new cli.
+Simple and minimalistic project/tasks management system made with Vue.js, typescrtipt and tailwindcss.\

-Since 2022

-**ambientroom** is a mp3 player with visual graphics and playlist component including many options to set.\
-It shows waveforms of current track as well as graphic animation based on frequencies of a current sound.
+Supabase is used for storage and database.

 ### Techstack
 * **vue.js: 3.2.33**